“They’re forgetting about us”…”We also suffer racism”… “#AllLivesMatter”.

 So when these communities are viewed as economic partners in an economic pyramid – does this not place them higher in the structure?

-Racism can be defined as the idea that an oppressed economic class is created using a combination of aesthetic and cultural distinction.
-People of African descent are the oppressed economic class who are the subject of this racist ideal.
+Racism can be defined as the idea that an oppressed economic class is created using aesthetic and cultural distinction.
+Meaning the hierarchy is quite literally no different than a colour shade card.

 I’m not being politically correct here – I’m calling a spade a spade.

-Yes – many of us brown people face a myriad of prejudices and discrimination – but what we need to understand is that supporting an idea like #BlackLivesMatter does not mean that you are supporting the ‘black struggle’ and forgetting about the ‘brown plight.’
+Yes – many of us ‘brown people’ face a myriad of prejudices and discrimination – but what we need to understand is that supporting an idea like #BlackLivesMatter does not mean that you are supporting the ‘black struggle’ and forgetting about the ‘brown plight.’ – it’s one and the same.

 It means that you are addressing the very seed of the problem that we all face – by firstly acknowledging the economic structure in place, removing your personal attachments (because they have no place in economics) – and educating others that we are actually fighting a ‘business model’, not a bunch of mindless racists who hate for no reason… as convenient as that is to believe.